The Ups and Downs of Offa’s Dyke:

 My breakfast arrived and I ate just about all of it.
 I got in the habit of taking a sausage and a couple pieces of toast with me to eat as a snack later on the trail.
 If there is a bit of jam to go with it, all the better…I love sweet and salty together!

-I arrived cold, wet, hungry and a little discouraged.
+I had arrived at the café cold, wet, hungry and a little discouraged.
 I left with energy, a new disposition and ready to take on the next 10 miles!
 Amazing what filling the tank will do!

 I walked down the village street—on one side is England and the other side is in Wales.
 About the time I got to the end of the village (only about 4 blocks), it began to rain again.
-I suited up—cursing all the while.
+I suited up in raingear—cursing all the while.

 After all the rain, I had a lot of mud to wade through.
 The pastures where cattle had grazed were the worst—they seem to gather in the corners and churn up a real mess, especially near the gates.
 At one point, having heaved myself and pack over plenty of stiles for the day, I had this choice: another stile OR an OPEN gate blocked by a mud pond.
 I opted for the stile!

 Some of my friends may recall my Facebook post where I modeled these new rain chaps that I made just for this trip.
 Well they sure came in handy but they are not so new anymore!

 The highlight of the day came after I had climbed up and up to the top of Moelydd.
 (Don’t ask me how to pronounce Welsh!)
 As I crested the hill, I could not stop my exclamations of “Wow!
 Wow!
 Wow!”
 It was a 360º view of all the valleys below—well worth the climb.
 The sun was out (well mostly out) and I stopped for an hour or so for lunch and to lay out wet clothes to dry.